Measures, Metrics, and Signals

 3. Investigation

 I'll get into these further on, but these three categories nicely limit what you actually need.
 If you can describe the core decisions or interventions you need to make, you can develop signals.
-If you know what matters in terms of health you know what metrics need to exist.
-I should note that "health" can be operational or goals, but either way you don't need much.
+If you know what matters in terms of health, you know what metrics need to exist.
+I should note that "health" can be operational or a goal, but either way, you don't need much.
 As for investigation, this is the broad category when something anomalous comes up.
-You may temporarily need to act like an archeologist to understand something but that should be rare and a prompt to look at how this event factors into gaps in the other categories.
+You may need to act like an archaeologist to understand something, but that should be rare and prompt you to examine how this event factors into gaps in the other categories.

 Balance